gunturajip/jakarta_housing_price/README.md

 <h3>📊 Data Visualization</h3>

-To facilitate the exploration and presentation of our findings, we create an interactive dashboard using Looker Studio.
-Looker Studio provides a user-friendly interface and a wide range of visualization options, allowing us to visualize housing price trends, average and median prices per district and city, and other relevant metrics.
+To facilitate the exploration and presentation of our findings, we create an interactive dashboard using Streamlit.
+It provides a user-friendly interface and a wide range of visualization options, allowing us to visualize housing price trends, average and median prices per district and city, and other relevant metrics.
 The dashboard offers an intuitive way to interact with the data, empowering users to gain valuable insights at a glance.

 <h3>📃 Data Overview</h3